Committee 1: All India Political Parties Meet:

 6. | Tips for Reporters |

 The International Press was established in the year 1948 in the UN, and it has always strived to bring out the truth to the people.
-The Press has its own stand in providing the factual and enlightening information, which frees people from ignorance thereby functioning as an investigative and versatile form of communication for the masses.
-The International Press endeavors in promoting awareness and to wake up the conscious of the human mind to the reality and authenticity about the events occurring in the world.
+The Press has its own stand in providing factual and enlightening information, which frees people from ignorance thereby functioning as an investigative and versatile form of communication for the masses.
+The International Press endeavors in promoting awareness and to wake up the consciousness of the human mind to the reality and authenticity about the events occurring in the world.
 It works tirelessly and with diligence in providing the truth, disclosing and elucidating on the debate among the delegates of the notable committee.
 The most important function is that it acts a watchdog, and keeps the decision makers in line, and holds them answerable and responsible for any kind of actions taken.
 Thus the International Press, with the collaboration of reporters, and photographers has always been an unconventional way of information, knowledge, realism, and a humane approach.
-The INTERNATIONAL PRESS has always followed the path of truth and certainty, because of which it is verifiable and reliable.
+The International Press has always followed the path of truth and certainty, because of which it is verifiable and reliable.
 It has remained strong in its stance, and even brought out the dilemmas and conspiracies in the public realm.
-Through the support of various modes of communication, co-operation, and elucidation, the delegates of INTERNATIONAL PRESS act in a liberated and unconventional way with authorization to cover up all attributes and features of the MUN conference.
+Through the support of various modes of communication, co-operation, and elucidation, the delegates of International Press act in a liberated and unconventional way with authorization to cover up all attributes and features of the MUN conference.

 There are many different types of media, but they can be divided into two categories: textual and visual.
 Textual media refers to formats that only include written text.
-Except for informal opinion articles, which reporters can employ to write wittier, funny, and innovative pieces, they normally don’t have much room for comedy and are primarily formal.
+Except for informal opinion articles, which reporters can employ to write whittier, funny, and innovative pieces, they normally don’t have much room for comedy and are primarily formal.
 Articles and interviews are examples of textual media.
 Visual media is more appealing, eye-catching, and artistic than other types of media.
 They incorporate the use of as little text as possible and as much imagery as possible.
 They are, however, more difficult to portray because the reporter must transmit the message clearly for easy interpretation.
 Illustrations, pictures, films, and visual graphics are examples of visual media.

 Digital media such as social media, blogs, visual graphics, television channels, and so on, as well as classic print media such as books, newspapers, and so on, are all examples of modern media forms.
 Reporters will have the ability to provide content in such modern formats this year.
 Delegates from the international press should be able to provide a variety of written content, including news stories, opinion pieces on committee debates, interviews, and casual articles.
 For a reporter, getting basic facts and information wrong can be dangerous, so comprehending the circumstances and the problems being debated in the committee is critical.
 If a reporter is unable to do so, he or she should approach the dais with a letter requesting explanation.
 However, the reporter must be present in the committee for the entire session or for an hour or two, depending on the content he or she wishes to publish, in order to acquire detailed and accurate information about the committee procedures.
 A refined and quality piece will be free of factual inaccuracies and assumptions, will include quotes and interviews, and will be a unique work.
 The types of textual content that can be presented in the International Press are as follows.